-State of the District Report - This is published on our website and revised annually.
+(t) State of the District Report

+This is published on our website and revised annually.
 It is a backward look over the last year using the latest information, data and statistics available at the time of drafting.

-Communication and Consultation - Strategies are in place.
-We have active Twitter and Facebook pages on our website, enabling the Council to communicate effectively with our communities and also enabling members of the public to communicate their views on a wide range of matters.
+(u) Communication and Consultation

+Strategies are in place.
+We have active Twitter and Facebook accounts, enabling the Council to communicate effectively with our communities and also enabling members of the public to communicate their views on a wide range of matters.
+In 2015 the Council launched its 'Keep Me Posted' email alert service which enables members of the public to subscribe to email messages from the Council on a wide range of topics.
+Subscribers to the service can choose from as many topics as they wish and can update their preferences as often as they like.